 Here at Thrive, we help businesses demonstrate the extensive social value they create.
 Whether large or small, and irrespective of industry type, it’s astonishing the hidden impact many businesses are having.
 Our tools help them show both stakeholders, the community and bid assessors how exactly they are contributing to society through the work that they do.
 But what exactly IS social value and how can you measure it?

-According to Social Value UK, one of the most recognised professional bodies for Social Value, it is the …’quantification of the relative importance that people place on the changes they experience in their lives.’
+According to Social Value UK, one of the most recognised professional bodies for social value, it is the

 For example, a new library is built in a town that previously didn’t have one.
 Paid for by the local council, they are able to look at the value the new resource brings to people’s lives.
 They can assess the effect on society when more people have access to literature and reference materials.
 Or they can look at the positive impact of giving young people a place to go to learn.
 They can consider the benefits to mental health that providing a space for lectures and talks has delivered.
 There may even be an assessment of the new employment opportunities that this new facility can now provide.
 All of these are social benefits which did not exist before the library was built.